a-gharaei/MrLucasReinbergWearAlgorithmDevelopment/README.md

 ## Usage

 Main.py contains a simple example.
 Just run Main.py and see the macro fracture of a grain!
-If you want to include it in a simlation, invoke the function apply_macro_fracture_wear() from the wear_models.py file.
+If you want to include it in a simlation, invoke the function apply_macro_fracture_wear() from the wear_models.py file in your main simulation loop.